AntiPwr/AntiPwr.github.io/root/wiki/Avan Persevet.md

 as I have lived with eyes unclosed, even in the nourishment of sleep.
 This endless surge of thoughts I bear are mere dreams sent unto the world;
-only in life's banish am I now aware: my mind did not once brandish.
+only in life's banish am I now aware: my mind I did not once brandish.
 Thus, this is my drop of truth, the only I declare."_
 > **- Avan Persevet, [[Letter to the Lost]]**